-In this section, we discuss the performance of BIKE with respect to memory, latency and communication bandwidth.
-The performance numbers presented in sections 3.1, 3.2 and 3.3 refer to our reference code implementation, while section 3.7 refers to optimizations and their corresponding latency gains.
+In this section, we discuss the performance of the various BIKE flows with respect to memory, latency and communication bandwidth.
+The performance numbers that we will present in sections 3.1, 3.2, 3.3, 3.4 and 3.5 refer to our reference code implementation, while section 3.9 describes various optimizations and their corresponding latency gains.